jeffhowarth/eeprimer/readings/rgbLights/lights.md

 ## Red Giants

-In some places, giant red patches of light appear, marking places that have became bright in 2013 that had been dark in 2003 and 1993.
+In some places, giant red patches of light appear, marking places that became bright in 2013 that had been dark in 2003 and 1993.
 These often mark large-scale fossil fuel extraction activities.
 The picture below shows examples of red giants in North Dakota and Texas.

 ![Willison, ND](examples/williston.png)